chvolkmann/code-connect/README.md

 ```
 which displays an output in the integrated terminal, but not on the other one.

-In order, every socket is checked to see it is listening.
+In order, every socket is checked to see if it is listening.
 For this, the following snippet based on [this answer on StackOverflow](https://unix.stackexchange.com/a/556790) was used.
 ```bash
 socat -u OPEN:/dev/null UNIX-CONNECT:/path/to/socket
 ```